spryker/spryker-docs/docs/pbc/all/service-point-management/202311.0/unified-commerce/click-collect-domains/click-collect-service-point-cart-subdomain.md

 ---
-title: Click and Collect feature Service Point Cart subdomain walkthrough
+title: "Click & Collect: Service Point Cart subdomain"
 last_updated: Nov 02, 2023
 description: The Service Point Cart subdomain focuses on the validation of service points and the replacement of line items in shopping carts.
 template: concept-topic-template